English Literature BA (Hons)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars that are typically smaller groups, and tutorials which typically have no more than 10 students in the first year.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+The English Literature degree at Liverpool Hope combines lectures, seminars, and tutorials to support your learning.
+Lectures bring all students together, seminars offer smaller group discussion, and tutorials usually involve no more than 10 students in the first year.
+You also have the opportunity for weekly one-to-one meetings with your personal tutor.

 Assessment and feedback

-You will be assessed by a range of methods including essays, portfolios of assignments, creative assignments, peer presentations, and written exams.
-In the final year, building on work completed in your first two years, you undertake an independently researched dissertation (or shorter research project if you are studying combined subjects), which you present at an internal Research Showcase.
+You will be assessed through essays, portfolios of assignments, creative projects and peer presentations.
+In your final year, building on work from your first two years, you will complete an independently researched dissertation - or a shorter research project for combined honours students.

-Feedback is supplied electronically within four working weeks of the assessment deadline.
-You will also be offered regular opportunities to discuss feedback one-to-one with your tutor.
+Feedback is provided electronically within four working weeks of submission, with regular opportunities to discuss feedback one-to-one with your tutor.

 Curriculum overview